- The main advantages of higher education in Europe

 - Freedom of movement and life in the European community

-We are used to the fact that Russia is a huge country, and even on a train or an airplane it is possible to go round it only in a few days.
 In Europe, everything is much simpler and faster: you can visit other countries and cities literally every weekend, simply renting a car or driving a couple of hours on a high-speed train.
 Student visa, as a rule, does not restrict such trips at all.
 It is fast, inexpensive, convenient and very exciting: you are waiting for new cultures, history and traditions!

 In addition, studying in Europe, the student, as a rule, lives in the most beautiful cities - and historical centers with magnificent ancient architecture, and modern dynamic, busy megacities.
 All this expands the way of thinking and horizons, aesthetic perception and sense of taste, allows you to learn to think more globally.